 How Sales Enablement Works

 Whether you’re in a small or larger organization, there will be some sort of needs analysis and brainstorming to come up with the right sales enablement approach.
-Once the decision is made as to what is needed, it falls on either the business owner or management to bring these resources to the sales team and ensure they use them.
+Once the decision is made as to what is needed, it falls on either the business owner or those in charge of sales management to bring these resources to the sales team and ensure they use them.
 They will also measure effectiveness to decide whether or not to continue using the new tools.

 For instance, after surveying or interviewing members of her sales team a small business owner may determine she needs more product training, customer-facing marketing materials, scenario-based email templates, and a CRM to develop, manage, and close more deals.
 Once she’s made this decision, she then works with contractors and employees as part of her sales enablement strategy to build these resources and then plan their launch and implementation.